 Some countries near North Korea experience large earthquakes.
 This makes destructive tsunamis more likely.

-Get updates on earthquakes and tsunamis from the Pacific Tsunami Warning Center.
+Get updates on earthquakes and tsunamis from the US Tsunami Warning Center.

 If there's an earthquake or tsunami: